 The organizer finally messaged us the rickshaw guide's number, who said he'll take another 10 (read 20) minutes.
 We finally found the rickshaw, but were told that we'd have to wait for the other group who'd booked the tour.
 That pissed us off, considering we'd been waiting for an hour, and after some debate we convinced our bhaiya to start already.

 Honestly, by this time we weren't even surprised that there was no map and that all we were given in terms of information was a photocopied bunch of pages which talked some-what vaguely about the stops.
-The rickshaw bhaiya didn't know anything, and I had to rely heavily on my two Delhi bibles, Lucy Peck's Delhi: A Thousand Years of Building and Percival Spear's Delhi: its Monuments and History.
+The rickshaw bhaiya didn't know anything, and I had to rely heavily on my two Delhi bibles, Lucy Peck's Delhi: A Thousand Years of Buildingand Percival Spear's Delhi: its Monuments and History.
 Neither could he really show us around; since we were the only rickshaw on the tour he was wary of leaving his vehicle unaccompanied on the road while we went inside the gated enclosures surrounding most sights.

+This is where I stopped.
 The rickshaw ride (once it started) was quite good, actually.
 We saw all these places we hadn't seen before, and some were were really beautiful.
 I remember how I felt when I saw Pir Ghalib, and the Mutiny Memorial.

 The real surprise however was the only bit of DU proper we saw (after the tour): the Shri Ram College for Commerce.
 The campus was, really, stunning.
 I'm guessing that we saw a different side to it on a quiet Monday mid-day, during the summer break.
 But it was so, so lovely.
 Exposed brick, white plaster, concrete, sun shades, thick borders, colonnades.
 Light and shade and shadows.
 Sigh.